dribnet/purvs/README.md

 ## PS1 MDDN 242 2017

-### Block Snake
+### Maeda Clock

-For my clock idea I got inspiration from the classic snake game.
-How it works is that the depending on the time the snakes will show up accordingly and disappear when not needed.
+For the John Maeda clock assignment I recreated clock number 8.
+I changed the time to be 4:10 as well as adding a thick white border along the numbers so it looked more interesting instead of just solid black and white.